Disbandment of 12 Field Squadron

 The first exertion arranged in 2005 was to the BMTA.
 This revisit to the BMTA coincided with some works being undertaken by 22 Const where they constructed a culvert on the South Eastern boundary of the range.

-It also allowed the members to see the improvement of the upgraded infrastructure at Scale A accommodation, which was a vast change to what was available at the time of when the Squadron used the facility.
+It also allowed the members to see the improvement of the upgraded infrastructure at Scale A accommodation, which was a vast change to what was available at the time when the Squadron used the facility.

 The upgrade at BMTA was completed after the Stony Head Training Area had been refurbished earlier.